Pulmonaria | The Spotted Spring Flower Known as Lungwort

-Pulmonaria is a perennial plant known for its bell-shaped flowers blooming in early spring and its beautifully spotted leaves.
-Its charming appearance and resilience make it a popular choice for shade and rock gardens.
+Pulmonaria is a perennial plant characterized by its small bell-shaped flowers that bloom in early spring and its beautifully spotted leaves.
+Thanks to its charming appearance and hardiness, it is a popular choice for shade gardens and rock gardens.

 Basic Information